 And finally, extra-tall stools measure 34 to 40 inches and pair well with tables or counters that are 44 to 47 inches high.
 These are those exceptionally high pub and cocktail tables that require a step stool for the vertically challenged.

-All you need now is to get out the measuring tape and measure the height of your counter or table.
+All you need now is to get out the measuring tape and measure the height of your counter or table and pick the right stool for your home.

 Counter Heights in Todays Homes